 Taught by the expert faculty of the University of California, Berkeley’s Greater Good Science Center, “Empathy and Emotional Intelligence at Work” is all about building trust, cooperation, empathy and conflict resolution skills.

 Combined, these skills make up one’s emotional intelligence, or “EQ.”
-And it’s safe to say that the labor force could use a higher EQ.
+(And we all could use a little more EQ.)

 But it’s not just about being a better co-worker.
 A higher EQ can also help you learn more about yourself by increasing self-awareness and stress management.